Terembry Farm has been in down mode for the last several weeks, catching up and planning, and writing.

 We’re also planning for next year.
 2012 offered great opportunities and challenges: drought, labor, and the reality that we grew too fast.
 After looking back at year one, and reviewing our member survey comments, Terembry’s 2013 focus will be on quality and diversity in our food offerings, while continuing to be true to the farm’s mission of sustainable and environmentally sound growing practices.

-This also means that we’re going to limit our CSA memberships while expanding our local partnerships.
+This also means that we’re going to limit our CSA memberships while expanding our local partnerships with christmas tree hire by PHS Greenleaf.
 We’ll be sending out information before the New Year on our 2013 membership and growing plans to all our current membership.

 Wishing blessings of the season and a prosperous and joyous New Year to all who have been and are part of the Terembry Farm community.